okany/easypython/README.md

 * test90 - returns elements of an NxM matrix in spiral order
 * test91 - sorts a linkled list by using insertion sort
 * test92 - finds subsets of a list of distinct integers and returns them in the non-descending order
+* test93 - creates a list with only unique items